How to Make Coconut Butter

 - When you first start blending some coconut will get pushed to the sides.
 Just scrape down the sides halfway through to ensure all of the coconut is near the blades.
 If you feel that your coconut butter is too thick, you can add 1 teaspoon of coconut oil to thin the mixture and help the blades.

-Making Coconut Butter in Your Vitamix
+How to Make Coconut Butter in Your Vitamix

 The benefits of making coconut butter in your Vitamix rather than a food processor is two-fold: 1) speed, and 2) smoothness.